-PLANNING • In creating the assessment schedule for this course (TABLE 5), it is not feasible courses, since each course runs at its own pace.
+PLANNING • In creating the assessment schedule for this course (TABLE 5), it is not feasible to avoid all assessments in other courses, since each course runs at its own pace.
 Part of being an adept student is having the ability to balance the demands of different courses simultaneously.
 You have been given this schedule at the beginning of the quarter, so you have ample forewarning to properly manage your study time.

 Assessments will not be given on alternate days due to the workload in other classes.